-Modifications of components are facilitated, since the components have visible source code, and since all bindings between components are automatically generated.
-However, there is not yet any specific support to handle maintenance implemented in the component technology.
+Modifications of components are straightforward, since the components have visible source code, and since all bindings between components are automatically generated.
+However, there is not yet any specific support for maintenance in the component technology.

-It is straightforward to compile the ACC system for both Win32 on a regular PC and RTXC on a Cross FIRE ECU.
+The ACC system is directrly compilable for both Win32 on a regular PC and RTXC on a Cross FIRE ECU.
 This is an indication of the portability of our technology across hardware platforms and operating systems.
 As a consequence, components can be reused in different applications regardless of which RTOS or hardware is used.

-Configurability is essential for component reuse, e.g., within a Product Line Architecture (PLA) [18].
+Configurability is essential for component reuse, e.g., within a Product Line Architecture (PLA) [2].
 In SaveCCM, components can be configured by static binding of values to ports.
 However, there is currently no explicit architectural element to specify this.
 In our experiment, we could however achieve the same effect by directly editing the textual representation.
 For instance, a switch condition can be set statically during design-time, and partially evaluated during compile-time, to represent a configuration in a PLA.
 A future extension of SaveCCM is to add a new architectural element that makes it possible to visualise and directly express static configurations of input ports.
 This will additionally facilitate version and variant management.